Teycir/Chuckle/README.md

 A: Click the Chuckle icon, go to Stats tab, and click "🎨 Browse Templates" to see all 20 templates.

 **Q: Can I create multiple meme variants?**
 A: Yes!
 Click the 🎲 button on any meme to instantly regenerate with a different template.
-You can also use the Batch Generate feature to create 1-3 variants at once.

-**Q: What are Collections?**
-A: Collections let you organize memes into themed albums (like "Work Humor", "Study Memes", "Viral Content").
-Create unlimited collections and add memes to multiple collections.

 **Q: How does Trending work without a server?**
 A: Trending analyzes YOUR local meme history to show patterns - which templates you use most, which you share most, and which are rising in your usage.
 It's personalized to your meme style!